usaid-cs/yesterday-i-learned/random.md

 - Rock the knife back and forth to chop garlic.
 - Hold salt in your palm to sprinkle.
 - You can boil potatoes, it's faster.
-- Boil brussel sprouts to burn away the bitterness.
-Just throw them into the water and turn off the heat, wait a while, then pan fry with garlic and butter.
 - Recipe delivery packages like HelloFresh and Blue Apron [have a gross amount of packaging waste](https://www.youtube.com/watch?v=mGK86tWMFjk), even excluding the box and the ice packs: recipe paper, insulation, boxes in boxes, thicker bags for vegetables, a separate bag for two olives...
 - You're supposed to use a stack for checking whether a bunch of brackets match up with each other correctly.
 Alternatively, if you are skilled, prove that a `count('[') == count(']')` check is sufficient if the string starts with `[` and ends with `]`.
 - [Arguing doesn't work.
 People just believe in whatever they believed in.](https://lifelessons.co/personal-development/howtogetsmarterpart5/) See also: lots of tips and tricks for arguing and learning in general.